dorcenak/Game-of-Nim-V.2/README.md

 We created the necessary issue queues for any bugs.

 ### Reflection
-In three to four well-written paragraphs, address the following (at a minimum):
 At first, we wanted to choose a straightforward project.
 However, when we were thinking about it, we noticed that the project can be simple to run into the console, but it won’t be that simple to implement into the GUI window.
 Later on, we chose the Game of Nim, not because of its simplicity but because of its closeness to what we call “Games.”
 Additionally, it was the assignment we understood the most.

 The new design overall is substantially different from that of the original.
 Our goal for this project was to make the game more user-friendly, and we achieved that by implementing the game into a screen pop-up rather than just simple printed input texts.